 This post may contain affiliate links.
 Read our disclosure here.

-Odds are that life is going to get a bit tight (if it hasn’t already) for many of us.
+Odds are that life is going to continue getting tighter for many of us.
 Now is the perfect time to turn over a new leaf and get your finances under control.
 The first step to do that… Making a Budget!
 It can be overwhelming to even know where to start, but it’s really not that tricky.
 Let’s lay out exactly how to make a budget and what a budget can look like for you.

 Before You Start